SamIron0/cruiseo-frontend/README.md

 ## Key Features

-- A Selenium WebDriver-based web scraper developed to capture trip prices from different sources.
+- A Selenium WebDriver-based web scraper developed to capture trip prices from Uber.
-- The app is locally hosted on a MacBook server which is made accessible using Nginx.
+- The scraper script is locally hosted on a MacBook server which is made accessible using Nginx.
 - A RESTful API constructed using AWS API Gateway and FastAPI to facilitate interaction with a Node.js lambda function hosted on AWS as the backend service.
 - Efficient email parsing in the scraper script using Beautiful Soup.
 - A frontend structure architected using Next.js, React, and TypeScript (TSX) on Vercel.